teods95/DigitalElectronics-2/Assignment Lab6.md

 1. In your words, describe what ASCII table is.
    * ASCII table:
+The ASCII table contains letters, numbers, and other symbols.
+Each character is assigned a unique 7-bit code.

 2. (Hand-drawn) picture of time signals between ATmega328P and LCD keypad shield (HD44780 driver) when transmitting three character data `De2`.